Ask Question

 Return to top

-Remission is the state of absence of disease activity in patients with a chronic illness.
+Remission is the absence of disease activity in patients with a chronic illness.
+A remission can be complete or partial as described below.

 Molecular remission is a complete remission with no evidence of disease in the blood cells and/or bone marrow using sensitive PCR tests (this test is most commonly used in clinical trials).
 See details below